- Home

 Related Coins

-¼ Dollar "Washington Quarter" (Washington - Silver Proof)
+¼ Dollar "Washington Quarter" (George Rogers Clark National Historical Park, Indiana - Silver 5 oz Bullion)

-Obverse: The portrait in left profile of George Washington, the first President of the United Stats from 1789 to 1797, is accompanied with the motto "IN GOD WE TRUST" and the lettering "LIBERTY" and it is surrounded with the face value and the inscription "UNITED STATES OF AMERICA", Reverse: A King salmon breaching the water in front of Mount Rainier.
+Obverse: The portrait in left profile of George Washington, the first President of the United States from 1789 to 1797, is accompanied with the motto "IN GOD WE TRUST" and the lettering "LIBERTY" surrounded with the denomination and the inscription "UNITED STATES OF AMERICA", Reverse: George Rogers Clark leading his men through the flooded plains approaching Fort Sackville (frontier settlement of Vincennes).